Phase 3: InterExchange Application Review Process

 - The applicant does not have the required education or experience in order to satisfy the eligibility requirements.

-- The proposed internship/training program is for unskilled labor.
+- The proposed internship/training program is for unskilled labor or ordinary employment.

 - The host employer does not meet the program requirements listed on our website.